Virtual Phone System: What is it? How to Set Up?

 What is a Virtual Phone System?

 Usually, the various departments can be reached through a different extension code.
 Cloud-based phone systems are now widely used in all business setups irrespective of their size.
 Even small businesses are going for a cloud PBX system owing to its flexibility.
-Here are 7 reasons why you should choose a virtual phone system.
+Here are 7 reasons why you should choose a virtual business phone system.

 How Does a Virtual Phone System Work?